 Center for Higher Educational Achievement (CHEA) was founded in 2005, by Dr. Marsay Wells-Strozier, Ed.D.
 Her original vision for the not-for-profit corporation was to establish an education system that would have a higher level of academic achievement for learners, and the foundation of her success would become a trademark for educational excellence.
-Over the years Dr. Wells-Strozier, Ed.D. and CHEA's Board of Directors, have expanded on the founding vision, and under the corporate umbrella CHEA operates the following programs:
+Over the years Dr. Wells-Strozier, Ed.D. and CHEA's Board of Directors, have expanded on the founding vision, and under the corporate umbrella CHEA operates the following programs and services:

 CHEA Adult Skill Center: The Center is designed to provide educational training for adults age 25 and older, who are overlooked, distracted, discouraged, and embarrassed when he/she attends alternative education programs, along with younger students who also did not complete their high school education.
 CHEA Adult Skill Center provides a mature academic environment which promotes learning, academic independence, and assists adult learners in removing previous learning barriers which occurred during their years as a youth.
 Peerage students, encourage one another as they seek to obtain skills for greater economic opportunities and self-sufficiency.
 Students receive one-to-one academic training in: English as A Second Language (ESL), Adult Basic Education (ABE), Pre-General Education Development (Pre-GED), and General Education Development (GED).
 Additional programs such as job readiness training, financial literacy, and basic computer keyboarding, are also available.